Generic selectors

 “If I’m doing anything that’s beyond writing about food, I guess, it’s to get people in Los Angeles to be a little less afraid of their neighbors.”

-Jonathan Gold told me that during an on-stage discussion in 2016, and in a sentence it sums up why his food writing was so much more than food writing.
+Jonathan Gold told me that during an on-stage discussion in 2016, and in a sentence, it summed up why his food writing was so much more than food writing.

 Not that there’s anything wrong with great food writing, and he was great.
 The column format forced him to be economical, to concentrate his wealth of knowledge and prodigious appetite into not more than 1000 words.